somervda/fbmStarter/README.md

 **Creating a new new project based on fbmStarter**

 A new project can be created based on the fbmStarter code.
-To do this will require a new firebase instance.
+To do this will require a new firebase instance (See instructions below "Create Initial Firebase Project").
+Note: these instructions do not include detailed instructions for firebase administration or how to manage your new project in github (You are on your own for that)

 1. Create a new folder for the new project.
 Name the folder after the new project name.
 This folder is the "New Project folder"
 2. Get a zip copy of the fbmStarter code from github https://github.com/somervda/fbmStarter/archive/master.zip
 3. Open the zip file and copy the content of the top level fbmStarter-master folder in the zip to the new project folder.